64J0/Python3_OpenCV/README.md

 * **SVM** is a technique to find the plane that divides differently labeled data by the largest possible margin. https://link.springer.com/article/10.1007/BF00994018.

+* **AR** stands for **Augmented Reality**.
+Broadly speaking, AR is the process of continually tracking relationships between real-world objects and applying these relationships to virtual objects, in such a way that a user perceives the virtual objects as being anchored to something in the real world.
+Typically, visual AR is based on relationships in terms of 3D space and perspective projection.

+* **ANN** stands for **Artificial Neural Networks**. or sometimes just **neuralnetworks**.
+A key characteristic of these models is that they attempt to learn relationships among variables in a multi-layered fashion; they learn multiple functions to predict intermediate results before combining these into a single function to predict something meaningful (such as the class of an object).
+Recent versions of OpenCV contain an increasing amount of functionality related to ANNs - and in particular, ANNs with many layers, called **depp neural networks (DNNs)**.

 ## Algorithms:

 * **Haar cascade classifiers**: analyze the contrast between adjacent image regions to determine whether or not a given image or sub image matches a known type.
 In practice we generally combine Haar cascade classifiers in a hierarchy so that one classifier identifies a parent region and other classifiers identify child regions.